sPROFFEs/DorkQuery/README.md

 The website is automatically deployed to GitHub Pages when changes are pushed to the `main` branch.
 The deployment process is handled by GitHub Actions.

+### GitHub Pages Deployment

+The deployment to GitHub Pages is configured in the `.github/workflows/deploy.yml` file.
+This workflow:

+1. Checks out the repository
+2. Sets up Node.js
+3. Installs dependencies
+4. Builds the project with the correct base path
+5. Uploads the build artifacts
+6. Deploys to GitHub Pages

+### Environment Variables

+The following environment variables are used in the deployment process:

+- `NEXT_PUBLIC_BASE_PATH`: The base path for the GitHub Pages deployment (e.g., `/Interactive-Hacking-Website`)

+### Troubleshooting Deployment

+If you encounter issues with the GitHub Pages deployment, check the following:

+1. Make sure the GitHub Actions workflow is using the correct versions of all actions
+2. Verify that the `NEXT_PUBLIC_BASE_PATH` environment variable is set correctly
+3. Check the GitHub Actions logs for any errors
+4. Ensure that the `next.config.mjs` file is configured correctly for static export

 ### Manual Deployment

 To deploy the website manually: